ABOUT THE DOJO NAME...

 Gary O'Donnell Kyoshi Nanadan

-Has practiced Kendo, Iaido and Jodo for more than thirty years achieving grades in all three.
+Has practiced Kendo, Iaido and Jodo for more than forty years achieving grades in all three.

-Leads and supports at several BKA events each year acting as a teacher, referee, examiner and organiser at these events
+Leads and supports at several BKA and international events each year acting as a teacher, referee, examiner and organiser at these events

 Is a recognised International referee